Gabriel Popovic: Club career

 On 7 August 2019, he made his professional debut against Western Sydney Wanderers in the 2019 FFA Cup.

+On 10 August 2023, Popovic signed with Catania in Italian third-tier Serie C. On 1 February 2024, he was loaned by Fiorenzuola.

 Personal life

 Popovic is the son of former Crystal Palace and Socceroos player Tony Popovic, and the younger brother of Kristian Popovic.